 What it means: This warning lights can mean two different things.
 Either that the coolant level is low or that the coolant temperature is too high and the car is about to overheat.

 How to solve it: To solve this issue, you should first check the coolant level in your coolant reservoir.
 NOTE: The coolant may be very hot and you should never open the cap if the engine is hot, it may cause serious injuries.
 If the level is low, fill it up and check carefully for any leaks of the coolant.
 Coolant should not disappear by itself and you do either have an internal or external leak of the coolant on your engine.
 In some case, there can be really small leaks and hard to find them.
-Check out this article for more information: Coolant leak fix

 If the coolant level is OK, it can be caused by overheating and it needs a proper diagnosing.
 It can also be a faulty coolant level sensor that is causing this light to appear.
-If you want to troubleshoot this problem, I can recommend you to check out our other article Coolant overheating.

 How serious is the coolant temperature light?
 When the coolant temperature warning light shows up, you should always check the coolant level and stop your vehicle as fast as possible.
 If you keep driving with the light on, it can cause serious damages to your engine, which may result in an engine replacement.
 You can let it cool down and keep driving after a while if you have to drive to the workshop, but always check the temperature gauge.